RobbieRotten/obsidian/content/UTS Law Notes/Public International Law Notes.md

     - Under the Vienna Convention, the Diplomatic Mission and its premises are considered to inviolable (art 22).
     - The agents of the receiving State may not enter them, except with the consent of the head of mission.
     - Mistaken belief is that this inviolability is because Diplomatic Mission premises is considered to be the sovereign territory of that particular State.
-    - Correct interpretation is based on ‘functional necessity’ theory = to be able to fulfil its function, a Diplomatic Mission must be free from all interference from other States.
+    - Correct interpretation is based on 'functional necessity' theory = to be able to fulfil its function, a Diplomatic Mission must be free from all interference from other States.
 Honoured through notions of reciprocity and Sovereign State equality.
       - Under the Vienna Convention art 27, the host State will permit and protect all free communications on behalf of the Mission – provided that it is for an official purpose.
     - Diplomatic bags are not to be opened or detained
-      - Host states can declare any member of the the diplomatic staff of the mission “persona non grata” (Art 9)
+      - Host states can declare any member of the the diplomatic staff of the mission "persona non grata" (Art 9)
   - U.S. Diplomatic and Consular Staff in Tehran Case (US v Iran) (1980) ICJ p 3
     -
   - Armed Activities Case (Democratic Republic of Congo v Uganda) I.C.J.
 Rep 2005 p 168